hexawulf/SourceCode_Coursebook/README.md

 ## 🔒 License

 Private educational project for coursework submission.
-All code © 2025 by Erling Wulf (0xWulf), IU student.
+All code © 2025 by 0xWulf, IU student.

 ---